Petitions and joint letters

 Further information

-For more information or assistance with submitting a petition or joint letter to Council, please call Council’s Coordinator Governance and Information Management, Julie Brne on 9932 1047.
+For more information or assistance with submitting a petition or joint letter to Council, please call Council’s governance team on 1300 179 944.